KChavez04/CoursePR/README.md

 ## README
-When launched, this program will host a server that is accessible via http://localhost:8080.
-It allows you to see the course sequence of all courses within a subject at TTU.
+When launched, this program will a web app that is accessible via localhost It allows you to see the course sequence of all courses within a subject at TTU.
 This file contains information about how to clone, compile, and run the code.
 It also lists the file structure as well as the list of dependencies.

 ##
 #### Back story